-Audi offers an enormous range of cars - everything from the Audi A1 small hatchback, right up to the Audi Q7 full-size 4x4 and its sporty sibling, the SQ7.
+Audi offers an enormous range of cars.
+Everything from the Audi A1 small hatchback, right up to the Audi Q7 full-size 4x4 and its sporty sibling, the SQ7, and the innovative diesel hybrid, the Q7 e-Tron.
 In between are big sellers, such as the A3 and larger A4.

 To some extent, Audis can be regarded as expensive Volkswagens, since they share much of VW's engineering and underpinnings.
 But Audi does boast a lot of its own specific innovative technology and superior materials, especially inside the cabin.

 Every year, we survey thousands of car owners so we can reveal the most reliable car brands.
 Keep reading to find out if you can trust Audi cars.

 Every car we review is subjected to hundreds of tests in our lab and on the road.
 Find out how Audi cars performed - see our full Audi car reviews.

 Audi and dieselgate